On the Asymptotic Nature of Cosmological Effective Theories: Introduction

 \paragraph{Time-dependent background} The reason why we have dragged the time-starved reader through such an elementary discussion is to point out that in a time-dependent background things can work out very differently.
 Indeed, let's consider the toy model of a massless scalar field in de Sitter spacetime.
 Just like in the example above we imagine the massless scalar field is coupled to a massive scalar $\chi$, but to avoid having to concern ourselves with late-time divergences, we assume $\phi$ has a shift symmetry and consider the coupling $(\lambda /2) \chi \dot\phi^2$.
 The exact result for the late-time four-point correlator of $\phi$ from the exchange of $\chi$ is known \cite{Arkani-Hamed:2018kmz}, but we want to focus on the EFT where $\chi$ has been integrated out.
 This EFT should contain the infinitely many higher dimension operators.
 For concreteness, let's focus on the following infinite family of higher-dimension operators for which the algebra is exceptionally simple (see Section~\ref{sec2:EFT} for more details)

 It is straightforward to compute the four-point function induced by one such contact operator in the in-in (or in-out \cite{Donath:2024utn}) formalism:

 where $s=|\bfk_1+\bfk_2|$ and $\Delta=8+2n$ is the dimension of the operator.
 This result is largely familiar: the overall scaling $B_{4s}\sim k^{-9}$ is enforced by de Sitter dilations, the only pole is the total-energy pole $k_T\ceq \sum_a |\bfk_a|=0$, and the order of the pole is $1+(\Delta-4)$ as expected on general grounds \cite{Pajer:2020wxk}.
 If we strip off the kinematics\footnote{This can be done more precisely considering the field-theoretic wavefunction $\Psi$, where integrals over the Fourier modes $\bfk_a$ ensure that $\log \Psi$ scales as $k^0$.}, we find the suppression factor $(H/M)^\Delta$ for large $\Delta$.
 This confirms the intuition\footnote{The reason why we don't find the precise exponent $\Delta-4$ in~\eqref{expect} is that time and space derivatives don't scale in the same way as this is not a single-scale power counting.
 We shouldn't get distracted by this technical detail.} that cosmological correlators of massless fields probe the theory at an energy of order Hubble.
-What was not expected from flat spacetime and prompted this investigation is the factorial enhancement $\Gamma(5+2n)$ of large dimension operators.
-Not only is this enhancement surprising, but it is forthright disturbing: no matter how small $M/H$ is, there are always infinitely many very-high-dimension operators whose contribution to the observable correlator $B_{4s}$ is much larger than that of any lower order ones.
+What strongly differs from flat spacetime and prompted this investigation is the factorial enhancement $\Gamma(5+2n)$ of large dimension operators.
+This enhancement is forthright disturbing: no matter how small $H/M$ is, there are always infinitely many very-high-dimension operators whose contribution to the observable correlator $B_{4s}$ is much larger than that of any lower order ones.
+Naively, these very large contributions also seem to be incompatible with perturbativity of the effective field theory \cite{DuasoPueyo:2024twm}.
 This simple example shows that in general the EFT expansion is not convergent.
-As the reader might have guessed, the series is nonetheless asymptotic and can be resummed with a variety of mathematical techniques, the better known of which is due to Borel.
-The goal of this paper is to study how the EFT contributions can be made sense of via resummation techniques and to what extent the resummation agrees with the (partial) high-energy completion of the EFT.
+While this fact is not unique to curved spacetime and would occur also in time-dependent situations in flat spacetime, it is a universally occurring feature of cosmological theories and calculations.
+We hope that our detailed discussion of several cosmological toy models in this work will help setting the correct expectations for more general cosmological EFTs.